jillesca/AI-Network-Troubleshooting-PoC/README.md

 ## 🎮 Running the Demo

+![network topology](/img/cml.png)

+The demo involves shutting down one interface, causing an ISIS failure, and allowing the LLM to diagnose the issue and implement a fix.

+In the images below, `GigabitEthernet5` was shutting down on `cat8000-v0` resulting in losing its ISIS adjacency with `cat8000-v2`

-What the [recorded demo here,](https://app.vidcast.io/share/1bb750ef-76ef-4fa5-9f2f-442a82151463) 5m18s duration.
+You can watch the [recorded demo here](https://app.vidcast.io/share/1bb750ef-76ef-4fa5-9f2f-442a82151463)

 > [!NOTE]
 > The recoding was done as a backup demo.
 It doesn't have audio or instructions.

-![network topology](/img/cml.png)

-The demo involves shutting down one interface, causing an ISIS failure, and allowing the LLM to diagnose the issue and implement a fix.

-In the images below, `GigabitEthernet5` was shutting down on `cat8000-v0` resulting in losing its ISIS adjacency with `cat8000-v2`

 On Grafana, you can observe the ISIS count decreasing and triggering an alarm.